 Political Disneyland: how the American heartland wins the presidential race

-Why not just invent American cities, especially those in the heartland to attract journalists and tourists.
+What did not invent American cities, especially those in the heartland to attract journalists and tourists.
 Festivals, zombie parades, Groundhog day (this you know).
 But few people are as lucky as De Moines, capital of Iowa.
-This city was called the most unremarkable capital of the Midwest, it was even nicknamed De boring (boring — boring), but it has changed politics, writes in the blog journalist “voice of America” Yulia Yarmolenko.
+This city was called the most unremarkable capital of the Midwest, it was even nicknamed De boring (boring — “boring”), but changed that policy, writes in his blog the journalist, “Voice of America” Yulia Yarmolenko.

 Hereinafter in the first person.

-In the late 60’s the democratic party decided to improve the process of selecting a single candidate from the party in the presidential election, selection stretching on for months.
-Party leaders decided to make Iowa the first state where the Republican primary pass — through intricate and complex process of voting and counting of votes on the so-called Caucus meetings.
+In the late 1960s, the democratic party decided to improve the process of selecting a single candidate from the party in the presidential election, selection stretching on for months.
+Party leaders wished to make Iowa the first state where the Republican primary, through intricate and complex process of voting and counting of votes on the so-called Caucus meetings.
 The Republicans changed the rules a few years later.

 After the win in Iowa gave impetus to the campaign of Jimmy Carter, whose name a year before the Caucus learned only 2% of the electorate, other politicians and interested state and strategy of the Democrat.
 Carter’s idea was simple: to visit as many small towns and talk to as many people in person, while other candidates did not have time to do so.
 This method is used now.

 Iowa — when is the next US President wants to shake hands, it is desirable for every resident of the state having the right to vote, and kiss all photogenic babies.
-When a number of political analysts in the state of corn fields for half a year exceeds the number of farmers, when all the famous journalists of the country are changing newsroom in Washington and new York field Studio des Moines.
+When a number of political analysts in the state of corn fields for six months exceeds the number of farmers, when all the famous journalists of the country are changing newsroom in Washington and new York field Studio des Moines.

 Des Moines in an election year is a political amusement Park.
 But the main attractions are the presidential candidates.
 A farmer on a tractor with a huge flag, “trump 2020” goes in the direction of the school?
-And then in the gymnasium rally at Joe Biden.
+Then the gym the rally at Joe Biden.
 A lot of people around the coffee shop on Saturday morning?
 This Congresswoman Ilhan Omar, a latte and a croissant tells why we should vote for Bernie Sanders.
-Elizabeth Warren does not have time on your meeting, but meets with supporters at a local brewery at 11 PM, just after arriving from Washington.
+Elizabeth Warren has no time for your meeting?
+But after arrival from Washington immediately meets with supporters at a local brewery at 11 PM.

 Tom Stayer — you know this candidate?
 It occurs without warning in the media center and by agreeing to a short interview, joking about the fact that the bottle of water he had vodka.

-Des Moines — when from 80 locations, where the Caucus, I choose one randomly and there comes Elizabeth Warren to campaign to voters before the vote.
+Des Moines — when from 80 locations, where the Caucus-goers, randomly choose one, and there comes Elizabeth Warren to campaign to voters before the vote.
 And since the microphone is not working, she stands in the middle of gym and screaming into a megaphone.
 Warren is leaving, and the Democrats endlessly believe how many people gathered in the area of each candidate.
 Children throw paper airplanes, the woman on the right knits, and a few journalists who decided to wait for the final result, find out what to expect its just better sitting or lying on the polished floor of the school gym.

 Already flying from the international airport des Moines (technically international as a joke by yowza), I thought how paradoxical this yoska popularity every four years.
 When the city turns into a Mecca for political tourists, given access to all candidates and media attention.